Lucas-dOliveira/favorites-api/README.md

     ```
     This command is using the port 8000 for example, but you can use other ports.

+    To use most of the requests you will have to authenticate with the created user credentials.
+Favorites-API use a JWT
+    authentication, so it is necessary to include the header `Authorization` on requests, the prefix to include the token is `Bearer`

 ## Running tests

 To run unit tests for the project there is a shortcut command on Makefile, run this command: